churuchuru/churuchuru/README.md

 Push to `main` branch to automatically deploy to GitHub Pages via GitHub Action.

 The GitHub Action will:
-1. Export all notebooks (edit mode, Catppuccin Mocha theme)
+1. Export all notebooks (edit mode)
-2. Generate metadata
-3. Deploy to GitHub Pages
+2. Deploy to GitHub Pages

 ## Technologies